zeigerpuppy/citus/README.md

 CREATE TABLE events (event_id bigserial, event_time timestamptz default now(), data jsonb not null) USING columnar;
 ```

 When using columnar storage, you should only load data in batch using `COPY` or `INSERT..SELECT` to achieve good  compression.
-Update, delete and indexes are currently unsupported on the columnar storage.
+Update, delete and indexes are currently unsupported on columnar tables.

 You can use columnar storage by itself, or in a distributed table to combine the benefits of compression and distributed query parallelism.